AI Search Platform: The Infrastructure Behind Intelligent Applications

-AI search platforms operate as a unified system that combines retrieval, ranking, and real-time processing within a single query.
+AI search platforms operate as a unified system that combines retrieval, ranking, and real-time processing within a single query pipeline.
+Rather than moving data between separate services, these stages work together to select, evaluate, and optimize results in real time for each application.

 • Hybrid Retrieval